 Have you seen the bright orange or red carrot pudding at Indian restaurants?
-This gajar ka halwa is the popular dessert you might have enjoyed at the buffet in Indian restaurants.
+This gajar ka halwa is a popular dessert you might have enjoyed at the buffet in Indian restaurants.

-There have been times I have gotten homemade carrot halwa on my way back from our India trip and freezed it.
+There have been times I have gotten homemade carrot halwa on my way back from our India trip and frozen it.
 It is so good!

 If you want to try the quick version, here is a link to my instant pot carrot halwa recipe.